New Customers Save 20% On First Purchase With Code: OGSWITCH20 or Shop Our B2G1 Free Special Offer! | Shop Now

 Golf Ball Control

 “Control of the golf ball during flight has changed through the years.
-When PGA TOUR players used wound balls, they needed to manipulate flight path and trajectory to hit the shots they needed.
+When PGA TOUR players used wound balls, they needed to manipulate flight path and trajectory to hit the shots they need.
 They called it “workability,” maneuvering the ball by generating a lot of spin.

 TOUR-level golfers could generate and control the amount of spin they wanted on the ball’s flight for a tight draw, a long fade, or to hit the back of the green and bring the ball back twenty feet to the pin.
 All that spin cost straight-line distance and they were always susceptible to a missed shot.

-Controlled ball flight and aerodynamic performance (think dimple design) are critical when considering golf ball control.
-Hitting a great tee shot only to see it blow up in a headwind or get knocked 30 yards offline is maddening.
-How a golf ball performs in the air is determined by its construction and aerodynamic design.
-Often, golfers think the aerodynamics (dimple pattern) is only focused on distance maximization when it dictates how the ball tracks in all wind conditions.
+How a golf ball performs in the air is usually determined by its construction and aerodynamic design.
+Many golfers believe aerodynamics (dimple pattern) is only focused on distance maximization when it dictates how the ball tracks in all wind conditions.
 Golfers can find a ball with accurate ball flight regardless of wind conditions.”

 Golf Ball Feel

-“The feel of the golf ball is an emotional reaction to what happens when the golf club strikes the golf ball.
-It’s 100% determined by the golf ball’s construction (think layers), materials (think Surlyn and urethane), and design (think compression).
 A “good” feeling golf ball is subjective as I may like a firmer feeling ball while you want a softer feeling ball.
 How you perceive the golf ball to feel when you hit is essential and a trait you can search for when choosing your golf ball.

 Just know that a lot of what you think is feel is how the ball looks on the tee and sounds when you hit it.
 These are all things golf ball designers influence with their design choices.